petersulyok/smfc/README.md

 | GPU            | Nvidia GPUs             | GPU indices must be specified in `[GPU] gpu_device_ids=` parameter  | 1 (Peripheral zone) |
 | CONST          | None                    | Constant fan level can be specified in `[CONST] level=` parameter   | 1 (Peripheral zone) |

 These fan controllers can be enabled and disabled independently.
-They can be used in a free combination with one or more IPMI zones, but different fan controllers should control different IPMI zones (i.e. no overlapping is allowed)!
+They can be used in a free combination with one or more IPMI zones.
+Multiple fan controllers can share the same IPMI zone -- `smfc` will automatically apply the **highest** fan level requested by any controller in that zone (see [chapter 1.3](#13-shared-ipmi-zone-arbitration) for details).
 _CONST fan controller_ is an exception here, it does not require a temperature source, it can provide a constant fan level for one or more IPMI zones.
 In `smfc` configuration file each fan controller has an individual section.